assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 The word "OPT" is used to mark a field that MAY or MAY NOT exist in the packet.
-It does not necessarily indicate an optional field in the sense that it independently may exist or not.
-Whether a fields existence is optional, mandatory or forbidden may depend on other fields and/or the state of the communication session so far.
+It does not necessarily indicate an optional field in the sense that it MAY independently exist or not.
+Whether a fields existence is optional, mandatory or forbidden could depend on other fields and/or the state of the communication session so far.

 A1 and A2